oroinc/documentation/book/customization.rst

 -------------------

 You can replace any service defined by one of the Oro Platform bundles with your own implementation.
-All you have to do, is to fill the class parameter name for the service you want to replace with the name of your new service class.
-All parameters used to set the services' class names are of the form ``bundle_alias.service_name.class_name`` (for example, ``oro_datagrid.configuration.provider.class`` is the parameter holding the class name for the ``oro_datagrid.configuration.provider`` service):
+All you have to do is fill the class parameter name for the service you want to replace with the name of your new service class.
+All parameters used to set the services' class names are in the form of ``bundle_alias.service_name.class_name`` (for example, ``oro_datagrid.configuration.provider.class`` is the parameter holding the class name for the ``oro_datagrid.configuration.provider`` service):